warroyo/tkg-vgpu/README.md

 This step is how we work around the limitation of CAPv today mentioned above.
 Since this is for AI workloads we will only create templates for the profiles that meet that type.
 In the case of this example it will be 16c, 8c, and 4c.
 If you are using mig, the profiles will look different you can see [this doc](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#a100-profiles) for details.

+The Process is slightly different  between TKG 1.x and 2.x so use the appropriate section below.

+#### TKG 1.6

 For each relevant profile take the following steps.

 1. Copy the EFI based TKG template to a new template and rename it to something meaninful with the profile name in it. ex. `ubuntu-2004-efi-kube-v1.23.8-t4-4c`